cynthiatreger/az-routing-guide-ep1-vnet-peering-and-virtual-network-gateways/README.md

 ## [< BACK TO THE MAIN MENU](https://github.com/cynthiatreger/az-routing-guide-intro)
-# Episode #1: VNET connectivity, impact of Virtual Network Gateways, On-Prem routes propagation options
+# Episode #1: VNET connectivity, impact of Virtual Network Gateways, On-Prem route propagation options

 *Introduction note: This guide aims at providing a better understanding of the Azure routing mechanisms and how they translate from On-Prem networking.
 The focus will be on private routing in Hub & Spoke topologies.
 For clarity, network security and resiliency best practices as well as internet breakout considerations have been left out of this guide.*
 ##